roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Yeah I had forgotten how tight your ass was."
 Tyler replied.
 With his cock still slick with Vic's pussy juices, the wad of saliva he had spit on to her asshole and Rob's cum that was leaking out of her, he was able to push the first couple inches in with only a little resistance.
 He paused there and let Vic adjust to size of his cock now lodged in her ass.
 Tyler rotated his hip moving his dick to the sides, but not really pushing in.
 After giving Vic a few seconds Tyler started to slowly thrust back and forth, first withdrawing a little then pushing it back in.

  Vic adjusted to being over stretched and was now moaning in pleasure while Tyler started to push his cock into her.
 "Mmmmm yes fill my ass.
 I want all of your cock!"
 She moaned out loud.
-Report_Story #5